BioMed Central Cell Biology

 Conclusion: Our method is indistinguishable from careful manual determinations of cell front lines, with the advantages of full automation, objectivity, and speed.

 Qin, Jianfeng; Chittenden, Thomas W.; Gao, Ling; and Pearlman, Justin D D., "Automated Migration Analysis Based on Cell Texture: Method & Reliability" (2005).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1374.